Cloudbourn/github-oidc/README.md

 4. Now modify the `role-to-assume` ARN in [deploy.yml](./.github/workflows/deploy.yml) with your role name.
 Don't forget to update the AWS Account ID.

-5. If you forked the repository you need to explicitly go to Actions and enable workflows.

-6. Commit and push your changes
+5. Commit and push your changes

 ## Usage in Github Actions